Asymptotic structure. I. Coarse tree-width: Introduction

 \section{Introduction}

 This is the first in a sequence of papers on asymptotic structure in graphs, looking at properties of graphs that are preserved under quasi-isometry.
-The notion of quasi-isometry is well established in geometric group theory: following work of Gromov (see~\cite{gromov1,gromov2}), the large-scale geometric structure of a group can be understood by looking at properties of its Cayley graphs that are invariant under quasi-isometry.
+The notion of quasi-isometry is well established in geometric group theory: following work of Gromov (see~\cite{gromov1,gromov2}), the large-scale geometric structure of a group can be investigated by looking at properties of its Cayley graphs that are invariant under quasi-isometry.
 More recently, the emerging area of ``coarse graph theory'' has begun to look at large-scale geometry of graphs in general, using the lens of quasi-isometry.
 It has begun to emerge that many classical notions from graph theory have counterparts in the coarse context: for example, a coarse analogue for graph minors is provided by ``fat minors'' (see~\cite{jems, chepoi}); and there are many questions about which graph-theoretic results have natural counterparts in the coarse context~\cite{gp25}.
-In this paper, we develop a coarse analogue of treewidth, and connect it via quasi-isometry to the standard notion of tree-width.
-Our results also hold for path-width; however, more can be said about pathwidth, and we will pursue this further in~\cite{coarsepw,fattree}.
+In this paper, we investigate a coarse analogue of tree-width that was introduced in~\cite{dragan}, and connect it via quasi-isometry to the standard notion of tree-width.
+Our results also hold for path-width; however, more can be said about path-width, and we will pursue this further in~\cite{AS2, AS3}.

 We need to begin with some definitions.
 Graphs in this paper may be infinite.
 If $X$ is a vertex of a graph $G$, or a subset of the vertex set of $G$, or a subgraph of $G$, and the same for $Y$, then $\dist_G(X,Y)$ denotes the distance in $G$ between $X,Y$, that is, the number of edges in the shortest path of $G$ with one end in $X$ and the other in $Y$.
 (If no path exists we set $\dist_G(X,Y) = \infty$.)